vamsicherukuri/ado-gh-migration/scripts-overview.md

 - `pipelines.csv` from `0_Inventory.ps1`
 - `migration-config.json` exists with proper configuration

+💻 **Script Usage:**
+- finds the latest migration state file and uses default settings: `.\6_rewire_pipelines.ps1`
+- If you want to use a specific one state file: `.\6_rewire_pipelines.ps1 -StateFile "migration-state-YYYYMMDD-HHMMSS.json"`

 ⚙️ **Order of operations:**
 - [1/7] Validate PAT tokens (**ADO_PAT** and **GH_PAT**)